victorwmsft/office-docs-powershell/skype/skype-ps/skype/Get-CsMeetingRoom.md

 You can also reference a room account by using the room's Active Directory distinguished name.

-You can use the asterisk (*) wildcard character when using the Display Name as the room Identity.
+You can use the asterisk (<em>) wildcard character when using the Display Name as the room Identity.
-For example, the Identity "*Redmond*" returns all the rooms that have a display name that includes the string value "Redmond".
+For example, the Identity "</em>Redmond*" returns all the rooms that have a display name that includes the string value "Redmond".

 ```yaml
 Type: UserIdParameter